Updated: March 18, 2021

 The US Small Business Administration defines a small business as a privately owned and operated business with 100 employees or less.
 This definition would put all enterprises of entrepreneurs who I personally know under the category of a small business.

 And that is a bit discomforting because according to US statistical data on small businesses – 50% of small businesses close down within five years.

 A study shows that out of 10 small businesses that start today:

 - 3 of them would fail within the next two years and;

 - 2 more would follow on or before the fifth year.

 So what causes these businesses to fail?
 More importantly, as an entrepreneur, what can you do to prevent that from happening to your own business?

-Here are what I consider the top eight reasons why a small business fail along with some tips on how to prevent it from happening.
+Here are what I consider the top eight reasons why a small business fails along with some tips on how to prevent it from happening.

 Never start a business without enough capital.
-This means having enough funds to survive at least a few months without profit.
+This means having enough funds to survive at least a few months without a profit.
 Here’s a guide to know how much business startup capital you’ll need.

 2. A bad business location